lodomo/lodomo.github.io/DevJournal.md

 Kinda bummed, I was really excited about that feature.
 "A Bluesky account you control (lodomobo.bsky.social) has had its direct messaging (DM) feature permanently removed due to a violation of our community guidelines.
 This decision was made based on several risk factors on your account."
 WHOOPS.

+## Module - Other
+### Match 12th 2025

+I wanted to split my data out from my javascript file.
+I turned the "main.js" into a module and then all the data is going to be in their own .mjs files.

+I'm using this as a guide to figure this out: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules

+I feel like this isn't the best way to do it? but using "fetch" doesn't make sense either since it's all local to the server.

+Adding in my games isn't going to be possible, I don't think.
+I might not have time to get the PDF generator working either.
+Hopefully these modules, animations, and the jumbotron will be enough learned outside of class.

+Also that "vercel" thing was a bust.
+I'm going to have to figure out how to get the form to work without it.

+I've got 2 full days dedicated to this project left, time to get it done.